Limited seating and pajama bottoms: How Texas churches are preparing for a socially distant Easter

 Easter is normally an hourslong ordeal marked by adult baptisms, a ceremonial candlelighting and the reading of seven scriptures, Belmontes said.

-Despite his own order, Abbott joins other Texas officials who’ll attend service online this Sunday, said John Wittman, a spokesperson for the governor, in a written statement.
+Despite his own order, Abbott joins other Texas officials who’ll attend service online this Sunday, said John Wittman, a spokesperson for the governor, in a text message.

 “We won’t be going out of the house,” Johnson said.